Mexico grabs late draw in Panama; Canada rolls El Salvador

-The United States men’s national team needs a three-goal win over Honduras to reach the end of the international window in a top-three spot after three rounds of World Cup qualifying.
+The United States men’s national team needed its three-goal win over Honduras to reach the end of the international window in a top-three spot after three rounds of World Cup qualifying.

 Mexico’s first stumble of World Cup qualifying was a 1-1 draw with hosts Panama on Wednesday.